-More than five years after a major disruption, Gamarue is still worming around, often spreading dangerous payloads.
+Years after a major disruption, Gamarue is still worming around, often spreading dangerous payloads.

 Gamarue, sometimes referred to as Andromeda or Wauchos, is a malware family used as part of a botnet.
-The variant of Gamarue we observe most frequently is a worm that spread primarily via infected USB drives.
+The variant of Gamarue we observe most frequently is a worm that spreads primarily via infected USB drives.
 Gamarue has been used to spread other malware, steal information, and perform other activities such as click fraud.

 With so many threats facing us, USB worms aren’t often the highest priority for many security teams, but they are still worth your attention.
 While we didn’t see follow-on activity in most Gamarue detections, the fact that we observed Gamarue in so many environments is significant because it tells us that USB worms are still a pervasive infection vector that we need to consider as part of our threat models.
-Other threats that spread via USB like Raspberry Robin also highlight this threat vector.
-While we as security practitioners may think “no one uses USB drives anymore,” our analysis shows that’s clearly not the case in many organizations, and we regularly observe infections starting from USB drives.
+Other threats that spread via USB like Tangerine Turkey and Raspberry Robin also highlight this threat vector.
+While we as security practitioners may think “no one uses USB drives anymore,” our analysis shows that some organizations, particularly those utilizing OT systems, have legacy processes involving USBs that are more difficult to change.
+Additionally, there is a risk of other adversaries taking over old Gamarue infrastructure and using it for their own nefarious purposes.

 While detection of Gamarue is possible, ideally, organizations should take action to prevent USB infections altogether.
 There are multiple mitigation options, and the best one for each organization will depend on business needs for USB drives as well as the capacity for implementing these controls.
 As always, test these thoroughly before deploying into production: